Life Insurance with an Enlarged Prostate.

-Yes, individual’s who have been diagnosed with Benign Prostatic Hyperplasia (BPH) or an enlarged prostate can and often will be able to qualify for a traditional term or whole life insurance policy.
+Yes, individuals who have been diagnosed with Benign Prostatic Hyperplasia (BPH) or an enlarged prostate can and often will be able to qualify for a traditional term or whole life insurance policy.
 In fact, they may even be able to qualify for a No Medical Exam Term Life Insurance Policy at a Preferred rate!
-Mainly because, developing an “enlarged prostate” is a pretty common problem for a lot of men and is generally considered just one of life’s wonderful “gifts” to us as we grow older.
+Mainly because developing an “enlarged prostate” is a pretty common problem for a lot of men and is generally considered just one of life’s wonderful “gifts” to us as we grow older.

-What happens is that the cells within the prostate gland begin to multiply, causing the prostate gland to being to swell.
+What happens is that the cells within the prostate gland begin to multiply, causing the prostate gland to begin to swell.
 This swelling in turns begins to push against the urethra and begins to display symptoms that many men over the age of 50 can attest to, including:

 - A frequent urge or need to urinate,

-- Late night visits to the bathroom (nocturia),
+- Late-night visits to the bathroom (nocturia),

 - Weak urine stream,